-Name; Age/date of birth; Gender; Marital status; Address details; Employment history; Emergency contacts and details of any dependants; Nationality; Financial information (because we may need to carry out financial background checks); IP address; frequency including dates and times that you access or purchase our services; Copy of your passport, social security number/driving licence/passport or identity card; CCTV footage if you visit any of our Parks.
+Name; Age/date of birth; Gender; Marital status; Address details; Employment history; Emergency contacts and details of any dependants; Nationality; Financial information (because we may need to carry out financial background checks); IP address; frequency including dates and times that you access or purchase our services; Copy of your passport, social security number/driving licence/identity card; CCTV footage if you visit any of our Parks.

 Race; ethnic origin; politics; religion; trade union membership; genetics; biometrics (where used for ID purposes); health; sex life; or sexual orientation.